CriminalPancake/void-stranger-ap/README.md

 sequence.

 ## Future Plans
+1. Fixing the Endless Void rod issue

-1. Support for characters other than Gray, more on that in #2
+2. Support for characters other than Gray, more on that in #2

-2. More Goals, I'm thinking the normal ending for all three characters.
+3. More Goals, I'm thinking the normal ending for all three characters.
 Perhaps Bee's Stinky Hole would be a good short goal.
 Additionally, a MacGuffin oriented goal seems fitting.
 Carcass ending seems like a pretty bad goal in my opinion, requires exactly one item and its annoying to reach unless you play as Cif.

-3. Add an option for all kinds of shortcuts being accounted for in logic with brandsanity
+4. Add an option for all kinds of shortcuts being accounted for in logic with brandsanity

-4. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
+5. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
 Perhaps I could let the player choose locust chests or memento crystals as locations, but not both.
 There are already way too many locust items in the pool as it is.

-4. Removing the constant network event debug message?
+6. Removing the constant network event debug message?
 At first, it was just a debug measure but as I played it sort of grew on me?
 It provides a sort of reassurance that the communications are working properly.
 If enough people raise complaints about it I'll get rid of it I suppose.